 I was nineteen years-old (in 1983) when I first met “T”, though I had corresponded and occasionally met with one of his pupils for two years prior to that.

-Having grown increasingly disillusioned both with “T”’s philosophy and with the endless bickering which such groups always seem to generate, I left determined never to even think about metaphysics ever again.
+Having grown increasingly disillusioned both with “T”’s philosophy and with the endless bickering which such groups always seem to generate, I left determined never to even think about spirituality ever again.
 However, a person can’t simply ignore a whole segment of their own experience.
 Any experience, whether useful or useless, becomes a part of who we are.

 Three years later, I drifted back--but almost immediately knew that I didn’t need the group meetings anymore.
 I had changed; grown through experience.
 Six months later, with “T”’s blessing, I left again.